Best WordPress LMS plugins on your mind?

 It’s, therefore, essential to look for a product that has been purposefully designed to allow people to extend it.
 This, after all, is at the very heart of what has made WordPress the success it is today, and so open-source solutions are definitely advised.

-Affordability should also be one of the top four priorities to consider.
+Affordability should also be one of the top four priorities to consider when selecting a WordPress training plugin.
 This will vary depending upon whether you’re an individual teacher wanting to produce online courses for your classes, someone looking to sell online courses nationally or globally, or a large educational organization planning on publishing online courses for thousands of students.

 When looking at prices, it’s crucial to look at the complete cost of the course.
 Some LMS plugins entice you with seemingly low prices, only for it to become apparent later that to achieve all of the functionality needed, you’ll have to pay considerably more for additional plugins, addons, tools, and features.